zeelvishalmehta/symfony-test/README.md

             - At the end of  httpd-vhosts file make the following changes.
               <VirtualHost *:80> <br>
               DocumentRoot "C:/xampp/htdocs/symphart/public" <br>
-              ServerName symphart.test <br>
+              ServerName symphart.test
-              </VirtualHost><br>

             - Edit the host file.<br>
                  a) open notepad file and run as administrator.<br>
-                 b) open the host file and make the following changes at the end of file.
+                 b) open the host file and make the following changes at the end of file.<br>
-                    127.0.0.1 symphart.test
+                    127.0.0.1 symphart.test<br>
        6) Restart apache server.<br>
        7) Now you can run symfony application using your servername that assign in virtual host file (eg:http://servername).<br>
        8) Lastly, you have to add .htaccess file inside public folder and write general htaccess code.